What is Accessible Name?

 - Open a new browser window paste the url into the address field, press enter

-- Ask the test page's development team to enable the toolbar during accessibility testing.
+- Otherwise, ask the web application's development team to enable the toolbar.

-To use ANDI on this test page, make a request to the page owner to add the ANDI script to the whitelist of approved scripts.
+- Ask the page owner to add the ANDI scripts to the "whitelist" of allowed scripts.

-If the user desires to use ANDI immediately, Content Security Policy (CSP) can be disabled.
-Note: It is the user's decision to disable CSP and the user's responsibility to re-enable CSP when testing with ANDI has concluded.
-If users decide not to disable CSP, and ANDI cannot be launched, it is recommended to use other accessibility testing procedures.
+- Note: It is the user's decision to disable CSP and the user's responsibility to re-enable CSP when testing with ANDI has concluded.

 Your browser or organization could be preventing scripts (such as ANDI) from launching from a favorite/bookmark.

-To determine if this is the case, try this:
+To determine if favelets/bookmarklets are blocked, try this:

 - Drag and Drop this link: Test Favelet into your browser's favorites/bookmark bar.